avicoder/avicoder.github.io/_posts/2016-21-07-Twitter-Vine-Source-code-dump.md

 date: 2016-07-22 10:00:00
 ---

-**The following post provides details only about the process I followed to procure the source code of Vine.
+Note: **The following post provides details only about the process I followed to procure the source code of Vine.
 I have not and will not disclose the source code because it's AGAINST THE LAW!!!**

 Hello Hackers!